nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 Another thing I should do tomorrow is, I need to think about how to wrap up the results I did for these months into a poster.
 I should plan the content writing and description of each figures I might display into a file for Dr. Johnson.

+---

+Spend several days on manuscript and poster design.
+Also finished two reviews.